 CBH utilizes the services of a National Committee for Quality Assurance (NCQA) Certified Credentials Verification Organization (CVO) to collect and complete primary source verification on credentials for individual practitioners, group practice members and BHCs for both initial credentialing and recredentialing.
-Initial reviews for facilities are conducted solely by CBH staff.
-Recredentialing reviews for facilities are conducted by the DBHIDS Network Improvement and Accountability Collaborative (NIAC).
+Initial reviews and recredentialing reviews for facilities are conducted by CBH staff.